Top Ten Tips Disclaimer

 E. Motion for Rehearing Top of Page

 The final stage of the administrative appeal process is the motion for rehearing, which must be filed in writing within 14 calendar days of the date the original Commission decision is mailed.
 In order for the Commissioners to grant a rehearing, the motion must offer new evidence, give a compelling reason why it could not have been offered earlier, and show specifically how it could change the outcome of the case.
+The documents / exhibits previously submitted are already in the appeal file and would be available for review if you refer to them in your motion for rehearing.
+It is best to be as clear as possible when referring to a particular document, and also to describe its significance with respect to the points made.
 If the Commission denies the motion, it will mail to each party a written decision that is appealable to a court.

 F. Court Appeal Top of Page